EPP406 - Professional Identity and Curriculum Work

 Students must have passed EPP305 & must have passed three units in EPP101, EPP102, EPP203, EPP207, EPP304.

-1 x 2 hour Class per week, 1 x 3 hour Seminar per week.
+1 x 1 hour Class per fortnight, 1 x 3 hour Seminar per week (21 hours)

 Practicum: Students are also required to complete 10 and 25 day teaching practicums.

-This unit includes 35 days professional experience - 2 days per week for 5 weeks and a 25 day block in a secondary setting.
-During these days the preservice teacher will:
+This unit includes 35 days professional experience – 10 days over 3 weeks in Trimester 1 and a 25 day block in Trimester 2, in a secondary setting.
+During these days the pre-service teacher will:

 - undertake an orientation to the school environment